- 6 Year Update Jack’s Hip Resurfacing with Dr. Clarke 2010

 This is my first post after months of research on this website.
 As a matter of fact – I found my second opinion – and my surgeon from this website.
 Dr. Clarke.

-A little back story on me – and my unique situation, I feel that others can gain from hearing my story due to my circumstances – so ill do the best I … Read the rest
+A little back story on me – and my unique situation, I feel that others can gain from hearing my story due to my circumstances – so ill do the best I can to write this all … Read the rest